marcovdb/php-pdo-wrapper-class/README.md

 1. The row count of the INSERT operation, if `$returnRowCount` is set to `true` (it is by default);
 2. The ID of the last inserted row, if `$returnRowCount` is set to `false`.

-`$info` can be a multi-dimensional array, which will then insert multiple rows within the same query.
+If `$info` is a multi-dimensional array (see example), multiple rows will be inserted with one query.

 ###run
 ```php